cn0047/vo/README.md

 ````
 `getRules` - it is required method,
 which return validation rules for properties of your value object.
-This rules - symfony validators!
-So you have all power of symfony validation in your vo.
+This rules - Symfony validators!
+So you have all power of Symfony validation in your VO!
 List of all constraints available [here](http://symfony.com/doc/current/validation.html#basic-constraints).

 Somewhere in another class you can use your VO class in next way: